openworm/org.geppetto.simulator.jlems/README.md

 This Geppetto module wraps [jLEMS](https://github.com/LEMS/jLEMS), the reference simulator for [LEMS](http://lems.github.io/LEMS/).
 LEMS is a language for specifying hierarchical models based on fundamental physical relationships.
 LEMS is the model representation underpinning [NeuroML](http://neuroml.org/), a standard modeling language to describe computational models of neurons and networks.
 Through this module Geppetto has the ability to simulate single compartment cells and networks.

+For information about how this fits into [Geppetto](http://www.geppetto.org/) refer to the umbrella project [org.geppetto](https://github.com/openworm/org.geppetto) on GitHub.